searke/TemplateTesting/README.md

     myAssertions = expandAllCombinations[enumeratedVals][myAssertionTemplate]
 ```
 Boht "a_DayOfWeek" and "b_DayOfWeek" will be replaced with days of the week, but will be replaced separately.
-We now have 7 times 7, or 49, testingAssertions!
-ExpandAllCombinations produces every possible combination for us.
+We now have 7 times 7, or 49, testingAssertions! expandAllCombinations produces every possible combination for us.

 ### An Actual Example of How it is Used in Testing